“We women are no less capable than the rest of society to work outside of the home”

 Nadia’s Initiative Women’s Center

-The Women’s Center was completed in the Spring of 2024, and initial pilot programming in education and livelihoods has begun.
 The first of its kind in the region, the Women’s Center seeks to address the diverse needs of women and girls, particularly those who have endured genocide and conflict-related sexual violence (CRSV).
 The overarching goal of the center is to empower women, fostering an environment where they can not only heal but thrive.

 With a focus on women’s empowerment, the Women’s Center will be open to all women in the region, and is designed to provide a safe, community-focused space, offering a comprehensive array of services, including: vocational and small business management training, health and psychosocial support, maternal and child care, legal aid, educational support through literacy and language courses, and more.
 By providing tangible resources, the Women’s Center aims to equip women with the essential tools and skills necessary to not only support themselves, but also positively impact their families and communities.